mojaray2k/my_first_project/README.md

 # my_first_project

-This is my first project with a sample React Application.
+This is my first project with a sample React Fucking Application.